e271828e/Flight.jl/docs/notes/design/framework_spec.md

 either kind, throws before the next stratum begins — probing against unresolved wiring is meaningless.
-The only partial results ever carried past a failure are violation lists from pure checking passes, so the cost that kept this decision open (§14's "phase internals carrying partial results") never materializes.
+The only partial results ever carried past a failure are violation lists from pure checking passes, so the cost that kept this decision open — build phases having to carry partial internal results across a failure, the machinery §14's strata would otherwise need — never materializes.

 **No cascade suppression within a stratum** — a deliberate simplification.
 A